Accelerating Particle-based Energetic Variational Inference: Numerical Examples

-\begin{remark} As mentioned in the last section, both AEGD and ImEQ need to take a smaller step size for the algorithm to work in some cases.
-Fig. \ref{doublebanana2} shows the performance of both algorithms in the "Double-banana" case for various learning rates.
-It can be noticed that the ImEQ cannot decrease the discrete KL divergence, $\mathcal{F}_h$, to its optimal value with ${\rm lr} = 0.1$ due to the collision of particles (see Fig. \ref{doublebanana2}(a)).
-For the AEGD method, the optimization method fails to obtain an optimal solution with ${\rm lr} = 0.1$ and $0.01$.
-Indeed, as shown in Fig. \ref{doublebanana2}(a), many particles fail to move to the high-probability region if a large learning rate is used in the AEGD.
-It is worth mentioning that the ImEQ appears to be more robust in this case due to the implicit treatment of the potential term. \end{remark}
+As mentioned in previous sections, both AEGD and ImEQ need to take a smaller step size for the algorithm to work in some cases.
+Fig.~\ref{doublebanana2} compares the performance of the two algorithms on the ``Double-banana'' example across a range of step sizes.
+We observe that when the step size is below $10^{-2}$, ImEQ is able to converge to a local minimizer of the discrete free energy $\mathcal{F}_h$.
+In contrast, AEGD typically requires a smaller step size, below $10^{-3}$, to reach a comparable minimizer; for larger step sizes it tends to become unstable.
+This suggests that ImEQ is more robust, by treating the potential term implicitly.

 Next, we consider a more challenging task by initializing the particle distributions for all methods significantly away from the target distribution.
 This setup better reflects real-world applications, where the mean or variance of the target distribution is often unknown or difficult to estimate.
 Specifically, we define the target distribution as a star-shaped, five-component Gaussian mixture \eqref{stardistribution}, and the initial distribution as $\mathcal{N}((5, 5), \mathsf{I})$.